gfmio/awesome-github-template/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+[//]: # "This is the code of conduct of your project.
+It outlines the standards"
+[//]: # "you set for your community and how you enforce them.
+This particular"
+[//]: # "code of conduct is the Contributor Covenant 2.0, one of the most"
+[//]: # "popular code of conducts for open source projects."
+[//]: # "Make sure to update your contact information in the enforcement"
+[//]: # "section below before using this template."

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our